hpowernl/AbuseIPDB-nginx-blocker/README.md

 python3 run.py
 ```

+## Cron
+If you want to run this process in a cron, you can use the following:

+1. Run `crontab -e` to open a crontab editor.
+2. Now add the following to the last line: `*/30 * * * * cd /data/web/AbuseIPDB-nginx-blocker && /usr/bin/python3 run.py`

+You can run it more frequently than every 30 minutes, but keep in mind that executing the hypernode-parse-nginx-log command can use a lot of resources.

 ## Features
 - Scans your server logs for unique IP addresses.
 - Checks each IP against the AbuseIPDB to get its abuse confidence score.